lucanatorvs/project-liberation/instructions/instructions.md

 after you filed in all your info click accept.

-Now if you get the "Site Created!" message, your almost done! click "view sites" and in the colom "Search for Users Sites:" check out your new site. under the map is a code like "8b9cd787-930f-ea11-b265-0003ff5990ac", this is your site id, remember to copy it without the brackets but with the " - ". now turn on your WOW monitor sensor bord, and hold the button. hold it until a new wifi network is avalible, "WOW-MONITOR-****" klick it and you should be redirected to a website in wich you have to fill in the "site id" and the 6 digit number.
+Now if you get the "Site Created!" message, your almost done! click "view sites" and in the colom "Search for Users Sites:" check out your new site. under the map is a code like "8b9cd787-930f-ea11-b265-0003ff5990ac", this is your site id, remember to copy it without the brackets but with the " - ". now turn on your WOW monitor sensor bord, and hold the button. hold it until a new wifi network is avalible, "WOW-MONITOR-****" klick it and you should be redirected to a website in wich you have to fill in the "site id" and the 6 digit number. then connect to your wifi network.

 ![http://wow.metoffice.gov.uk/sites](wow.qr)